 In an article on Harvard Business Review, Patrick Spenner and Karen Freeman wrote about a study that found out that the best tool for measuring consumer-engagement effort is the “decision simplicity index”.

 The easier a brand makes the purchase-decision journey, the higher its decision-simplicity score.
 Brands that scored in the top quarter in our study were 86% more likely than those in the bottom quarter to be purchased by the consumers considering them.
 They were 9% more likely to be repurchased and 115% more likely to be recommended to others.

 So yes, we are working to educate the industry and our community to understand the power of simplicity when it comes to banner ads.
 A banner ad doesn’t need much explanation about what the product does, why should you click on it, where the product can be used, how much does it cost and so on and so forth.

 A good banner ad is the one that values the importance of the “whitespace” and has all the important elements:

 - Eye Catching Visual

-To learn more on how to design a successful banner ad, I recommend reading our first academy about banner design.
+To learn more on how to design a successful banner ad, I recommend reading our how to make a banner guideline.